 Lawler Magill has vast experience in attending such hearings.
 Our principal, Neil Lawler, has been involved in the Cameron Doomadgee inquests and hearings, and has a vast knowledge of the intricacies involved in these types of proceedings.

 As has been seen in the Daniel Morcombe case, an inquest can often lead to criminal charges being laid.
 It is essential that anybody who is involved in any such inquests seeks legal advice as soon as possible.
-You may be entitled to be represented and should always seek advice.
+You may be entitled to be represented, so call our specialist lawyers today on 07 3236 5656.